The Purpose of Ministry

 As we are faithful to the gift of ministry that He has given

-, but along with this, His purposes will be accomplished in
+of our ministry, but along with this His purposes will be

-If not, delay no longer.
-Accept the ministry gift that is
+If not, do not delay any longer, accept the ministry gift

-waiting for you, and begin to function in His Body.
-Your eternal
+that is waiting for you, and begin to function in His Body.

-state, as well as the lives of many others are dependent upon
+Your eternal state, as well as the lives of many others is